as one of New Zealand's Great Walks, the Rakiura Track is an enjoyable

 Accommodation During Your Hike

-We stay at Port William Hut and North Arm Hut.
+We stay at Port William Hut and North Arm Hut - Department of Conservation Huts.
 These facilities are shared with other hikers.
 Bunks are pre-booked.
 Bunks have mattresses.
 Kitchen has cold running water, benches and tables.
 Outside long drop toilets and washbasins.

 we do (click here for Map)

 It is essential that you are here during the afternoon prior to your trip fora trip briefing.
-The tour departs approx. 9.30 am on day 1 and returns approx. 3 to 4.00 pm on day 2.
+The tour departs approx. 9.00 am on day 1 and returns approx. 3.00 to 4.00 pm on day 2.
 It is possible to travel from Stewart island to the South Island at the end of your hike on day 3, but we recommend that you spend a night if you have time.